VinaysinghPatil/BLOOD-MANAGEMENT-SYSTEM/README.md

     $python3 Patient_form.py

 #Functional requirements:
-1) View Details of all person and their blood group\
-2) Adding new patient information into databse\
+1)View Details of all person and their blood group 2)Adding new patient information into databse\
 3)Modify patient’s information into database\
 4)Delete patient’s information from database\
 5)View blood group wise patients
-6) Total Registered patients
+6)Total Registered patients
-7) Exit
+7)Exit